NREL/resstock/measures/ResStockArguments/README.md

 **Simulation Control: Daylight Saving Enabled**

 Whether to use daylight saving.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-site'>HPXML Building Site</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-site'>HPXML Building Site</a>) is used.

 - **Name:** ``simulation_control_daylight_saving_enabled``
 - **Type:** ``Choice``